 Donald (Don) Bubar

-For his contribution to building awareness of Indigenous issues among PDAC members, his support of geoscience education in Canada, and his exploration success
+For his contribution to building awareness of Indigenous issues among PDAC members, his support of geoscience education in Canada, and his exploration successchair

 During Don Bubar’s 40-year career as a geoscientist he has contributed to successful exploration in Canada, and been a leading advocate for geoscience education.
 But his most enduring legacy may be his role in forging a better, more productive relationship between Indigenous groups and the minerals industry.
 As founder and head of the PDAC’s Aboriginal Affairs committee, Don recognized the urgent need to bring the two groups together in dialogue about how exploration and mine development could support local communities through training, jobs, and business development.

-Don was chair of the PDAC’s Aboriginal Affairs committee from its creation in 2004 until his retirement from the PDAC Board of Directors in 2013.
-During his tenure, the number of Indigenous participants at the organization’s annual convention grew exponentially and, in 2009, the PDAC signed a ground-breaking agreement with the Assembly of First Nations to promote participation of Indigenous people in the minerals industry.
-As a result of Don’s work, the majority of PDAC members understand the duty to consult Indigenous groups at the earliest stages of exploration.
+Don was chair and co-chair of PDAC’s Aboriginal Affairs committee from its creation in 2004 until his retirement from the PDAC Board of Directors in 2013.
+During his tenure, the number of Indigenous participants at the organization’s annual convention grew exponentially and, in 2009, PDAC signed a ground-breaking agreement with the Assembly of First Nations to promote participation of Indigenous people in the minerals industry.
+Through Don's work, there is increased understanding by PDAC members about the importance of community engagement from the earliest stages of mineral exploration.

 Don serves on the Advisory Board to the Faculty of Science at his alma mater McGill, and is a Director of the Northwest Territories and Nunavut Chamber of Mines.
 He has personally endowed three separate scholarships supporting at least six students annually at McGill and at Dalhousie University in Halifax.